copsTvFan/cops-episode-guide/guide.md

   chase by using his taser but misses the suspect.
 The man gives up on the other side of the roadway.
 Another officer also captures a fleeing suspect and both men are charged with obstructing.
-- (San Bernardino County, CA -- 7:44 AM Traffic Stop) Rancho Cucamonga Police Department -- Deputy Mike Mason attempts to catch up to a vehicle that ran a stop sign.
+- (San Bernardino County, CA -- 7:44 PM Traffic Stop) Rancho Cucamonga Police Department -- Deputy Mike Mason attempts to catch up to a vehicle that ran a stop sign.
 The vehicle stops after the driver loses control.
 The deputies initiate a felony traffic stop and take the driver and passenger into